 [insert details of Facility Office, address for notices, fax number and attention details and account details for payment etc.]

-[EXISTING LENDER] [NEW LENDER]

-By: By:

-The Transfer Date is confirmed by the Lender as [ ]

-[•]

-By:

 Note: The New Lender is alone responsible for checking whether any further formalities should be complied with.
-A

-n assignment may give rise to a stamp duty or transfer tax issues.
+An assignment may give rise to a stamp duty or transfer tax issues.

 SCHEDULE 4 FORM OF COMPLIANCE CERTIFICATE